teaule/slack-dump/README.md

 # slack-dump
-Generate an export of Channel, Private Group and / or Direct Message history and export it as a ZIP file compatible with Slack's import tool.
+Generate an export of Channel, Private Group and / or Direct Message history and export it as a ZIP file compatible with Slack and Mattermost's import tools.

 ## Token